Workload: (10-15 hours per week)

 Course Learning Outcomes

-- Explain the basis of visual perception and memory.
+- Explain the mechanics of visual perception and memory

-- Identify and describe core principles of design and typography.
+- Identify and describe core principles of visual design

-- Define and explain the concept of visual literacy.
+- Define and explain the concept of visual literacy's importance in society

 - Understanding the Shape of Content

 - Exploring Space – the Initial Frontier